BadBryan44567/plump-classes-website/content/posts/operations-on-vectors.md

 Using components makes it relatively easy to do various calculations involving vectors.
 Let's look at three important examples: finding a vector's magnitude and direction, multiplying a vector by a scalar, and calculating the vector sum of two or more vectors.

-1. Finding a vector's magnitude and direction from its components.
+### Finding A Vector's Magintude and Direction From Its Components

 We can describe a vector completely by giving either its magnitude and direction or its x- and y-components.Equations (1.5) show how to find the components if we know the magnitude and direction.
 We can also reverse the process: We can find the magnitude and direction if we know the components.
 By applying the Pythagorean theorem to Fig. 1.17, we find that the magnitude of vector $\vec{A}$ is

 $$ A  = \sqrt{A_x^2 + A_y^2} $$